 My phone hummed.
 An Adelaide native named Graham, who I knew via Instagram, had responded to my cry for help.
-He was also a reformed white-collar worker who had found his hiking legs and, somewhat timely, just finished his own thru-hike on the Heysen Trail.
+He was also a reformed white-collar worker who had found his hiking legs and, somewhat conveniently, just finished his own thru-hike on the Heysen Trail.
 Without hesitation, he generously volunteered his camping equipment.
-He offered to deliver his gear, plus a hearty dinner, to Rocky Creek Hut Campground later that evening; an incredibly selfless act for a complete stranger.
+He offered to deliver his gear, plus a hearty dinner, to Rocky Creek Hut Campground later that evening—an incredibly selfless act for a complete stranger.

 Then a second message buzzed through.
-An old school friend, who I hadn’t seen for 10 years, had invited me to lunch with her lovely family in the upcoming community of Bridgewater.
-Yet another big-hearted gesture that finished restoring my faith in humanity.
+An old school friend, who I hadn’t seen for a decade, had invited me to lunch with her lovely family in the upcoming community of Bridgewater.
+Yet another big-hearted gesture that completely restored my faith in humanity.

 Bridgewater is an quaint village with a distinctly English ambience (particularly in autumn and spring), which is famous for its striking Bridgewater Mill.